Medically reviewed on Sep 17, 2018

 Most echocardiograms take less than an hour.
 If you have a transesophageal echocardiogram, you may be watched for a few hours at the doctor's office or hospital after the test.

 Most people can resume their normal daily activities after an echocardiogram.

 If your echocardiogram is normal, no further testing may be needed.
 If the results are concerning, you may be referred to a doctor trained in heart conditions (cardiologist) for more tests.

 - Pumping strength.
-An echocardiogram can help your doctor determine your heart's pumping strength.
-Specific measurements may include the percentage of blood that's pumped out of a filled ventricle with each heartbeat (ejection fraction) or the volume of blood pumped by the heart in one minute (cardiac output).
-If your heart isn't pumping enough blood to meet your body's needs, this could result in heart failure.
+The measurements obtained from an echocardiogram include the percentage of blood that's pumped out of a filled ventricle with each heartbeat (ejection fraction) and the volume of blood pumped by the heart in one minute (cardiac output).
+A heart that isn't pumping enough blood to meet your body's needs can lead to symptoms of heart failure.

 - Valve problems.
-An echocardiogram shows how your heart valves move as your heart beats.
-Your doctor can determine if the valves open wide enough for adequate blood flow or close fully to prevent blood leakage.
+An echocardiogram can help your doctor determine if your heart valves open wide enough for adequate blood flow or close fully to prevent blood leakage.